archivecoderzero/Coin-Pulse/README.md

 -  You should have market or real-world research that proves your idea has REAL value to people.
     -   Stock market is a 34 Trillion Dollar industry, Dow alone has a market cap of 22 Billion Dollors , according to a recent a survey , traders would likely use tools which can help facilitate increased profits, however, this enterprise software has a steep learning curve that deters beginners and intermidiete users alike .
 What the web-app's vision is to provide an accurate sentiment analysis of a stock at with minimum input .
 -  You should perform research on other web / mobile applications in their app’s domain.
     - There are a ton of trading bot and sentiment analysis in the market .
 Stock-Twits is one , although a viable alternative , it pulls data from the users themselves, therefore , it can mudge or manipulate the "sentiment" .
+Some products charge as much as hundreds of dollars for a trading bot .

+## Minimum Viable Product
+>  ### Introduction :
+    -  The MVP consist of 4 parts , this is to ensure completion of the project .
+Although at release 1.0 , we anticipate a fully working application with the following features :

+> ### 1 .
+User Authentication :
+    -  A user needs to be able to join and provide their information , This will be enabled using MONGODB .
+This also allows users to add in a ticker in their watch list .
+> ### 2.
+Diplay of Stock Charts :
+    - The basic display of stock charts using REACTJS framework, be it real time or static .
+Web-sockets is also a technology that needs to be incorporated for a real time display of prices .
+> ### 3 .
+Stock / Cryptocurrency Information :
+    - Pulling from an API , the application must have an ability to display the information (market cap , high low , float) of the stock .
+> ### 4 .
+Sentiment Analysis :
+    - This is the main feature of the application , the user can define a 3 parameters , (Ticker) , (Key-Word) , (Grade) , using a scrapper , it will analyze articles from news sites and the market trend to gauge if it is a buy or sell .